kevkle/Kaggle_Competitions/README.md

 ### Instruction

 1. Download the necessary data into the data folder from (https://www.kaggle.com/c/quora-insincere-questions-classification/data).
 This includes the files train.csv and test.cvs
-2. For the word embeddings I used glove.840B.300d embedding from the website (https://nlp.stanford.edu/projects/glove/)
+2. For the word embeddings I used glove.840B.300d embedding from the website (https://nlp.stanford.edu/projects/glove/) and save it in the data folder with the name glove.840B.300d.txt
 3. Load data into the notebook and go on with the code

 ### Packages